avanzosc/event-wip/event_registration_sepa/README.rst

 * Two new fields to control if the students have a valid or draft sepa.

-* You can not confirm an assistant if the student or its parent has not a valid sepa mandate.
+* You can confirm an attendance if the student or its parent has a valid sepa mandate (direct debit mandate with 'valid' status).

 Credits
 =======